 How to Season Pork Tenderloin

 Season the pork tenderloin with a simple dry rub of herbs and spices.
-In the recipe below, we feature Latin flavors, like cumin, chili powder, and a touch of sweet.
+In the recipe below, we feature Latin flavors like cumin, chili powder, and a touch of sweetness.
 The idea is to lock in flavors that harmonize with the mild flavor of the pork.
-Drenching this one in sauce would drown out the simplicity, and like all great cuts, I feel keeping it simple showcases the meat better.
+Drenching this one in the sauce would drown out the simplicity, and like all great cuts, I feel keeping it simple showcases the meat better.

-Adding the splash of acid at the end along with the fresh cilantro brings a little pop of summertime flair to the dish and liven it up.
+Adding the splash of acid at the end, along with the fresh cilantro, brings a little pop of summertime flair to the dish and livens it up.

 How much pork tenderloin per person

-One pork tenderloin, about a pound of meat, serves on average 3 people.
-You know your eaters best though, who will graze more or less.
-However, when planning on a party, 1 pound per 3 people is a good place to start.
+On average, one pork tenderloin, about a pound of meat, serves three people.
+You know your eaters best, though, and who will graze more or less.
+However, when planning a party, 1 pound per 3 people is a good place to start.
 (Which also makes a single tenderloin perfect for those date night dinners.
 Just sayinโ€™

 Pork Tenderloin Grilling Temperature